 Pointe of Pride by Chloe Angyal front and back covers.

-Books, recommendations
+Books, reviews

 Book Review: Pointe of Pride by Chloe Angyal

-I’m a firm believer in romance novels as a tool for self-exploration.
+I’m a firm believer in romance novels as tools for self-exploration.
 I think these books are an invaluable way to discover things about your body and sexuality in a manner that is virtually risk-free, whether that be in regard to who and what turns you on, what kinds of activities or types of relationships you might be interested in, and also to explore and discover things you’re not interested in.
 Romance novels are also a great way to further representation – of unconventional relationship styles, of good communication within relationships, and of lesser-known sexual orientations and preferences (like asexuality or polyamory, for example).

 “Representation matters not just because it matters that you see yourself in the world but because it matters that you see yourself positively in the world.” ― Laurie Frankel, Family Family.